Model-based resonance tracking of linear systems: Problem statement

-where $\omega$ is the angular frequency, $T_s$ is the sampling period (which is kept constant throughout) and $\omega_k$ the normalized angular frequency of excitation.
+where $\omega_k$ is the normalized angular frequency of the excitation.

-The goal of this study is the development of a control algorithm that tracks shifts of the resonance frequency of the linear system~(\ref{eq:linear_uncertain_state}-\ref{eq:linear_uncertain_output}).
-More precisely, we aim for a recursive update of the excitation frequency $\omega_k$ that follows $\tilde{\omega}_\lambda$ as close as possible.
+The goal of this study is to develop a recursive scheme that detects the resonance frequency of the linear system~(\ref{eq:linear_uncertain_state}-\ref{eq:linear_uncertain_output}).
+More precisely, we aim to develop a recursive algorithm that drives the excitation frequency $\omega_k$ towards $\tilde{\omega}_\lambda$.
+A schematic representation of the structure of the resonance tracking problem and the composition of $u_k$ is shown in Fig.~\ref{fig:blockdiagram}.